jcpny1/jcpny1.github.io/_posts/2018-04-02-active_record_sql_and_explain_plan.markdown

 7984
 ```
 #### *The Query*
-The query is looking for all instruments that do **not** have any data in the series table.
+The query is looking for instruments that do **not** have any data in the series table.

 ***The Original Query***